microsoft/tilecode/manual.md

 ![home page](pics/homePage1.gif)

-Each TileCode game has four kinds of tile backgrounds and four kinds of sprites to work with, as shown on the screen.
+Each TileCode game has four kinds of tile backgrounds and four kinds of game characters to work with, as shown on the screen.
+We call these game characters sprites.
 You can visit the art gallery to change the background art or sprite art by selecting the background/sprite.

 ![help cursor](pics/helpGallery.gif)